rohitnitr/Bumble-Automation-with-OpenCV/README.md

 ## Disclaimer

-This project is provided as-is without any warranties.
+This project is intended for educational and demonstrative purposes only.
+The use of automated bots on dating apps may violate the app's terms of service and lead to account suspension.
 The developer is not responsible for any misuse or consequences caused by using this application.

 Happy dating and coding! 😄🤖